aarboleda1/Elements-Of-Programming-Interviews/notes.md

 - [ ] 9.11

 **Arrays** 5/19
+- [ ATTEMPTED ] 5.12 Sample Offline Data
+- [ ATTEMPTED ] 5.18 Compute the spiral ordering of a 2D array
 - [ SOLVED ] 5.1 The Dutch National Flag Problem
   - Should probably do this one again though as I wasn't as convincing in the walk through
 - [ SOLVED ] 5.6 Buy and Sell a stock once
-- [ ] 5.12 Sample Offline Data
-- [ ] 5.18 Compute the spiral ordering of a 2D array
+- [ ] 5.17 The Sudoku Checker Problem
 - [ ] 5.5
 - [ ] 5.9